Guest Blog : Walking from Watergate Bay to Porth

 Walk along the beach and head towards a row of shops.
 Here you will find beach inspired boutique Roo's Beach.

-Next door, cosy coffee shop The Laid Back Coffee Co. offer a selection of ground roasted Origin coffee and herbal teas - a perfect spot after your walk to watch the world go by.
+Next door, the cosy coffee shop offers a selection of ground roasted Origin coffee and herbal teas - a perfect spot after your walk to watch the world go by.